People at a park with city infrastructure and tree line in the background.

 Refreshed Imagine Cities' homepage.

-• This page was newly added to provide deeper insights into the digital tools.
+• This page was added to provide deeper insights into Imagine Cities' digital tools.

-• I created a simple gif of the organization's Ecosystem of Adaptation to reiterate their mission and how the tools play critical roles in achieving it.
+• I designed a simple GIF of the organization's Ecosystem of Adaptation, visually reiterating their mission and the critical roles each tool plays in achieving it.

 Ecosystem of Adaptation GIF (Learn, Plan, Gather Resources, and Act).New Imagine Cities' page describing the use of the digital tools.

-• The organization's history, values, and volunteer opportunities were covered in a more holistic, singular About Us page.
+• The organization's history, values, and volunteer opportunities are now presented holistically within a single, comprehensive About Us page.

 Before